kafeijao/Kafe_CVR_Mods/Captions/README.md

 It does its best attempt to translate foreign languages to English, although not very well.

 **⚠️NOTE0⚠️:** THIS IS A **PLUGIN**, NOT MOD, IT GOES IN THE `Plugins` folder!

 **⚠️NOTE1⚠️:** This plugin is heavy on performance, both GPU, GPU and Memory!

 **⚠️NOTE2⚠️:** Is this still very much a rough implementation, expect lack of polish and issues

 In the quick menu, you have the Captions settings:

+- Enable/Disable the plugin
-- Download models
+- Download Whisper models
 - Select the current active model
-- Fine control the audio detection
-- Enable/Disable the plugin
 - Control who it should process the voice
+- Fine control the audio detection (these are just for testing, they are nor persistent)

 In the melon prefs, you have some extra Captions settings:

 - Enable Logs
 - Change the CPU thread count (currently it uses half of the available system thread count)
 - Skip the native binary extraction (not recommended unless you want to provide your own)